 Advertisement:

 But rarely do people have enough money to buy a home outright.
-And this is where lenders can help you by giving you a loan, also known as a mortgage.
-But, you will have to have enough savings to pay for a down payment before you can get approved for a mortgage.
+This is where lenders can help you by giving you a loan, also known as a mortgage.
+But, you will need enough savings to pay for a down payment before you can get approved for a mortgage.

 What’s a Down Payment?